How to register as a sole trader

 If you have started a very small sole trader business which might be a side hustle or hobby you don’t have to register.

-If your self-employment income is below £1,000 your protected under the Trading Allowance so you won't need to register with HMRC.
+If your self-employment income is below £1,000 you’re protected under the Trading Allowance so you won’t need to register with HMRC.

-By keeping your income records you can see whether your above or below the threshold.
-If you have started to trade but have not registered yet you are allowed to continue until your businesses second tax year on 5 October.
-Going beyond this time limit can incur a fine if you don't send a Self Assessment tax return and settle your bill on time.
+By keeping your income records you can see whether you’re above or below the threshold.
+If you have started to trade but have not registered yet you are allowed to continue until your business’s second tax year on 5 October.
+Going beyond this time limit can incur a fine if you don’t send a Self Assessment tax return and settle your bill on time.

 Registering with HMRC

-Since your a sole trader you won't need to register with Companies House like it the case with a limited company, but you are obligated to inform HMRC that your self employed and will submitting your tax returns under Self Assessment.
+Since you’re a sole trader you won’t need to register with Companies House like it is the case with a limited company, but you are obligated to inform HMRC that you’re self-employed and will be submitting your tax returns under Self Assessment.

 Registering as a sole trader can be done online or by sending a completed CWF1 form and the records of your online registration account details should be kept.
 The necessary records to keep include a Gateway ID and the email address you have used, these are the same details you will use to sign in for tax return submission.